robtweed/QOper8/README.md

 - *logging*: if set to *true*, QOper8 will generate console.log messages for each of its critical processing steps within both the main process and every WebWorker process.
 This is useful for debugging during development.
 If not specified, it is set to *false*.

 - *disableLogging*: if set to *true*, QOper8's externally-accessible read/write *logging* property is deactivated, thereby preventing the risk of unauthorised message "snooping* using the browser's JavaScript console in a production system.
 If not specified, it defaults to *false*.

+- *handlerTimeout*: Optional property allowing you to specify the length of time (in milliseconds) that the QOper8 main process will wait for a response from a WebWorker.
+If a *handlerTimeout* is specified and it is exceeded (eg due to a handler method going wrong), then an error is returned and the WebWorker is shut down.
+See later for details.

 You can optionally modify the parameters used by QOper8 for monitoring and shutting down inactive WebWorker processes, by using the following *options* properties: